Memphis City Councilman proposing tax increase behind on his tax payments

 “Because it can be a tax write off for individuals,” Jones said.

-The proposed tax hike would be an increase to $3 from the current $2.71 per $100 of assessed value, 29 cents above the recertified rate.
+The proposed tax hike would have been an increase to $3 from the current $2.71 per $100 of assessed value, 29 cents above the recertified rate.